The Desarme of Oviedo

 • Children’s drawing contest and menu raffle.

-• Presentation of the event in Madrid.
+• Presentation of the festival in Madrid.

-• Music band festival and brotherhood parade.
+• Band festival and brotherhood parade.

-• Solemn Chapter of the Desarme Brotherhood.
+• Solemn Chapter of the Brotherhood of El Desarme.

 History